You are here

 Summary

-• Compared with the previous reporting period, the SMM recorded fewer ceasefire violations in Donetsk region and more in Luhansk region.
+• Compared with the previous reporting period, the SMM recorded more ceasefire violations in Donetsk and Luhansk regions.

-• The SMM saw weapons in violation of the withdrawal lines on both sides of the contact line.
+• The SMM observed weapons in violation of withdrawal lines on both sides of the contact line.

-• The Mission monitored adherence to the ceasefire to enable repair works to essential civilian infrastructure in both Donetsk and Luhansk regions.
+• The Mission facilitated and monitored adherence to the ceasefire to enable repairs to critical civilian infrastructure as well as to enable demining in Luhansk region.

 Ceasefire violations[1]

-In Donetsk region, the SMM recorded fewerceasefire violations, including about 180 explosions, compared with the previous reporting period (about 470 explosions).
-The majority of ceasefireviolations, including the majority of the explosions, were recorded in areas south-east of Chermalyk (government-controlled, 31km north-east of Mariupol) and at south-westerly directions of Svitlodarsk (government-controlled, 57km north-east of Donetsk).
+In Donetsk region, the SMM recorded more ceasefire violations, including, however, fewer explosions (about 120), compared with the previous reporting period (about 450 explosions).
+The majority of ceasefire violations were recorded in areas north-east and south of Pyshchevyk (government-controlled, 25km north-east of Mariupol).

 Disengagement areas[2]

-On the evening of 28 February, the SMM camera in Zolote (government-controlled, 60km west of Luhansk) recorded a projectile in flight at an assessed range of 1-1.5km south-east (assessed as outside the disengagement area).
+On the evening of 9 May, the SMM camera in Zolote (government-controlled, 60km west of Luhansk) recorded six undetermined explosions at an assessed range of 4-6km south, two undetermined explosions at an assessed range of 1-2km east-south-east, an undetermined explosion at an assessed range of 2-4km east and two undetermined explosions at an assessed range of 2-4km east-north-east (all assessed as outside the disengagement area).

 Withdrawal of weapons